 For the deformation of OPA under differential compressive load, we propose the following deformation mechanisms based on our microstructural observations in combination with the bulk mechanical behaviour (Fig. 9): In the early stage of differential loading, the sample is subjected to axial shortening and elastic compression up to a differential stress of approximately 2 MPa.
 From stage (1), yielding starts caused by the formation of cracks and the related reduction of stiffness.
 These cracks form in the whole sample with preferred orientations crossing the bedding and a higher density in the centre.
 The non-linear increase of volumetric strain indicates a more abundant crack formation in the beginning at lower axial strains.
 At stage (2), these cracks coalesce to create networks forming damage zones with widths in the range of 20 to 50 µm.
 Clay bending indicates a coexistence of brittle and ductile deformation processes due to the contrasting mineral rheology.
 When peak stress is reached and slightly exceeded at stage (3), shearing initiates and deformation bands begin to develop with distinct boundaries to the undeformed host rock.
 These damage zones are characterised by both brittle and ductile deformation in form of matrix cataclasis and reorientation of mineral fabric.
-Locally, these zones are characterised by increased porosity due to strained and crushed fossil shells, rotated calcite and quartz clasts and delamination of clay particles forming saddle reef pores.
-We hypothesise that with ongoing deformation shear strain will localise along a macroscopic shear band cross-cutting the sample with a reduction in porosity and grain sizes.
+Locally, these zones showed increased porosity in stress shadows of strained and crushed fossil shells, rotated calcite and quartz clasts and by delamination of clay particles forming saddle reef pores (cf. Fig. 9 (3a)).
+We hypothesise that with ongoing deformation, shear strain will localise along a macroscopic shear band cross-cutting the sample with a reduction in porosity and grain sizes.

 5 Implications and conclusions

 We derived a deformation model for Opalinus Clay based on a sample that has been deformed in a triaxial test and whose postexperimental microstructure was analysed using BIB-SEM.
-The bulk mechanical behaviour was related to the micro-physical processes, which are controlled by a combination of brittle and ductile deformation.
+The strain-rate controlled test (0.08 mm/min circumferential strain) was performed at 4 MPa confining stress.
+The bulk mechanical behaviour was caused by micro-physical processes, which are a combination of brittle and ductile deformations.
 The micro-mechanical damage in OPA consists of obliquely oriented single and coalescing micro-cracks as well as up to 50 µm-thick deformation bands pointing to deformation processes such as pore collapse, grain rotation and the rearrangement of clay aggregates due to bending and shear straining.
 Even though the pre-peak bulk volumetric strain showed a compacting behaviour, the microstructure was characterised by dilatant cracks and a local increase in porosity in the deformed zones.
-Consequently, the accumulation of damage upon compression created additional path ways for fluid flow which can increase the permeability of the rock.
-At this point, experimentally, up to peak stress deformed OPA showed only few similarities with naturally deformed OPA.
+Consequently, the accumulation of damage upon compression created additional path ways for fluid flow, which can increase the permeability of the rock.
+At this point, experimentally, up to peak stress, deformed OPA showed only few similarities with naturally deformed OPA.
+The latter generally exposes deformed microstructure with drastically reduced porosity but shows also veins as an indication for paleo-fluid flow in the early faulting stage.

-The results of this study support more recent efforts (e.g. Pardoen et al., 2020; Jameei and Pietruszczak, 2021) to implement damage in constitutive models for modelling OPA or similar clay shales, which allow reproducing local porosity and permeability changes due to crack formation, crack coalescence, and the development of shear zones.
+The results of this study support recent efforts (e.g. Pardoen et al., 2020; Jameei and Pietruszczak, 2021) to implement damage in constitutive models of OPA or similar clay shales, which allow reproducing local porosity and permeability changes due to crack formation, crack coalescence, and the development of shear zones.
 Further studies on samples tested to larger axial strains on consolidated-undrained samples will test our model of strain localisation and pore space reduction.
 Furthermore, this will include the role of pore pressure development during deformation, and it will offer the possibility to properly compare experimentally and naturally-deformed OPA.

 Data availability.
 High-resolution BIB-SEM images for this paper can be found in the supplement.